Non-local convolutional neural networks (nlcnn) for speaker recognition: Experiments

 \subsubsection{The effect of different locations of non-local blocks}

-In Table \ref{tab:diff_location}, we showed the performance of three different NLCNN models with 3 non-local blocks inserted at different locations in the baseline model.
-As we can see, although there is some performance variance among the models, all the NLCNN models performed consistently better than the baseline model.
-This indicated that our NLCNN models are insensitive to locations of non-local blocks.
-We also noticed that NLCNN model 'Var2' performs the best among the models.
-That is because the feature maps size at the top layers, like conv4\_x and conv5\_x, is already quite small, and therefore the improvement is not as significant as inserting non-local blocks at conv3\_x and conv4\_x.
+In Table \ref{tab:diff_location}, we showed the performance of three different NLCNN models where three non-local blocks insert at different locations in the baseline model.
+Although there is some performance variance among the models, all the NLCNN models performed consistently better than the baseline model.
+More importantly, Var1 and Var2 on average give better results in contrast with Var3.
+One explanation could be that the feature maps size at the top layers, i.e. conv4\_x and conv5\_x, is already quite small and each position has represented a considerably large area of information at high-level, as a result of convolution and striding, thus leaving limited space for the further non-local information learning, and blunts the model's response to non-local blocks.
+On the contrary, with smaller span of information represented in each location of the feature map, the non-local weight maps of those bottom convolutional layers, i.e. conv2\_x and conv3\_x, become intricate, and reward the aid of non-local blocks.